Trade Forex Trading

 FX Chart Periods - Chart Time-frames

-A forex chart will plot charts based on different time periods - these are 1 minute, 5 minute, 15 minutes, 1 hour, 4 hour, 1 day, 1week and 1 month.
+A forex chart will plot charts based on different time frame periods - these are 1 minute, 5 minute, 15 minutes, 1 hour, 4 hour, 1 day, 1 week and 1 month.
 The period used to plot chart data also is referred to as a chart time frame, e.g. the 5 minute chart period is often referred to as the 5 min trading chart by the online traders.
 This 5 minute time-frame will represent data for the five minutes of trading, after those 5 minutes a different set of data will be used to plot another chart representation.
-For examples if a trader is using candlesticks chart, data of one candle will plot data of that five minutes, after those five minute another candle will be plotted using price info of the next five minutes - when these candlesticks are combined they then make a graphical representation that shows the general direction of prices often referred to as the trend.
+E.g. if one is using candlesticks chart, data of one candle will plot data of that five minutes, after those five minute another candle will be plotted using price info of the next 5 minutes - when these candlesticks are combined they then make a graphical representation that shows the general direction of prices often referred to as the trend.
 Traders can then use this info to make decisions.

 Because the most often used charts are candles charts we shall discuss how to read and study charts specifically candle charts.